Kronifer/subwaybuilder-patcher/readme.md

 # SubwayBuilder Patcher

 Self explanatory title.
 Patches other cities into subway builder.
 You need to own the game already and have it on your machine.
 I might extend this to add features and such to subwaybuilder.
 I don't know.
 Its 9pm on a thursday as I type this.
-I don't even know what I'm having for lunch tomorrow; I definitely don't know where this project will be within a week. **NOTE: THIS VERSION EXPECTS YOU TO SELFHOST A MERGED PMTILES FILE USING THE PMTILES CLI**
+I don't even know what I'm having for lunch tomorrow; I definitely don't know where this project will be within a week. **NOTE: THIS VERSION EXPECTS YOU TO SELFHOST YOUR OWN MAP TILES USING THE PMTILES CLI**

 ## Support
 This tool will patch an appimage (linux) or create a modified version of the install directory.
 I would add support for macos, but the best I can do is generate a folder that macos users *should* be able to bring into their install folder.
 I have no clue though.
 The vodka lemonades are speaking to me.